• Skip to primary navigation

 • Buttermilk - you may substitute unsweetened plain Greek yogurt if you would prefer.
 You may need a bit more than the amount of buttermilk called for because it's thicker though.

-• Cream of Tartar - What does it do and why do you need it?
-Cream of tartar acts as a leavening agent and a stabilizer in yeast free baked goods.
-In this case it reacts with the buttermilk to give the dough the lift and muscle it needs before the baking powder kicks in, in the oven.
+• Cream of Tartar - What does it do, and why do you need it?
+Cream of tartar acts as a leavening agent and a stabilizer in yeast-free baked goods.
+In this case, it reacts with the buttermilk to give the dough the lift and muscle it needs before the baking powder kicks into the oven.

 Ingredients for buttermilk biscuits.